People's Movement for Progress

-The People's Movement for Progress (Mouvement du Peuple pour le Progrès, MPP) is a political party in Burkina Faso that was founded on 25 January 2014 by former Congress for Democracy and Progress member Roch Marc Christian Kaboré.
-Kaboré ran as the party's presidential candidate in the 2015 general election and was elected in the first round of voting; the MPP also won a plurality of seats in the National Assembly of Burkina Faso.
+The People's Movement for Progress (Mouvement du Peuple pour le Progrès, MPP) was a political party in Burkina Faso that was founded on 25 January 2014 by former Congress for Democracy and Progress member Roch Marc Christian Kaboré.
+Kaboré ran as the party's presidential candidate in the 2015 general election and was elected in the first round of voting; the MPP also won a plurality of seats in the National Assembly.
 It is a full member of the Progressive Alliance and Socialist International.
-On January 24, 2022, Kaboré was deposed as Burkina Faso President and arrested following a military coup.
+On 24 January 2022, Kaboré was deposed as Burkina Faso President and arrested following a military coup.
+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.